playcanvas/react/README.md

 Developers and studios are already using @playcanvas/react in production

-- ⚡ Snap AI uses @playcanvas/react to build real-time 3D interfaces inside their next-gen tools.
+- ⚡ [Snap AI](ai.snap.com) uses @playcanvas/react to build real-time 3D interfaces inside their next-gen tools.
+- [GSplat Share](https://gsplat.org/) – Share your splats with optional time-limited and password-protected links.
 - ✨ Your project here?
 [Submit a PR](https://github.com/playcanvas/react/compare) and we’ll feature it below.

 ## AI assisted editors